 In addition to the 60 or so town twinning arrangements and regional partnerships, there are lively school, university and youth exchange programmes between the two countries.
 A German-Lithuanian war graves agreement was signed in 1996 and since then several German military cemeteries have been inaugurated and restored.

 The Republic of Lithuania does not have its own document recording its declaration of independence one hundred years ago (16 February 1918).
 To mark the centenary of Lithuania’s independence in 2018, a document from the Political Archive of the Federal Foreign Office announcing the country’s independence and asking for it to be recognised was loaned to Lithuania.
 This letter, a state document, is a unique treasure of great historical and political value.
-It is now on display in the House of Signatories, where it was originally drawn up and where it will remain for five years.
+It was on display in Lithaunia’s House of Signatories where it was originally drawn up until the end of 2022.